Top 14 Data Security Best Practices

 Schema typeDynamicPre-defined

-Typical scaling model Horizontal (add more servers)Vertical (upgrade the server)
+Typical scaling modelHorizontal (add more servers)Vertical (upgrade the server)

-Popular vendors/ implementations MongoDB, CouchDBOracle, Microsoft, MySQL
+Popular vendors/ implementationsMongoDB, CouchDBOracle, Microsoft, MySQL

-Susceptible to SQL injection attacks?
-No, but susceptible to similar
+Susceptible to SQL injection attacks?No, but susceptible to similar injection-type attacksYes

-Big data
+Big Data

-Some organizations store extremely large amounts of data, often many terabytes.
-This “big data” normally cannot fit on a single server, so instead it is stored on a storage area network (SAN).
-A SAN is a separate network that is set up to appear as a server to the main organizational network.
-For example, multiple servers and network storage devices might be configured as a mini-network that has one purpose: to store several terabytes of data.
-It is connected to the main network so users can access the data in the SAN without being concerned about the complexities involved there.
-SANs usually have redundant servers, and they are connected via high-speed fiber optic connections or iSCSI running on copper.
+Some organizations store more data that can fit on a single server, so instead it is stored on a storage area network (SAN).
+A SAN is a separate network that is set up to appear as a server to the main network.
+For example, multiple servers and network storage devices might be configured as a mini-network designed to store only several terabytes of data.
+It is connected to the main network so users can quickly and conveniently access data in the SAN.

 File systems

-2. Identify and classify sensitive data.
+2. Identify and classify sensitive data

 Follow these guidelines to create a strong data classification policy.
 And don’t forget to perform data discovery and classification as part of your IT risk assessment process

-3. Create a data usage policy.
+3. Create a data usage policy

 Administrative controls